saleka01/Advertisement-application/README.md

-So it's a 3 paged application, with a minimal design, and database access, which is URL mapped, and based on an MVC pattern.
+It's a 3 paged application, with a minimal design, and database access, which is URL mapped, and based on an MVC pattern.